 Key Takeaways

 3. Computational thinking is not confined to computing lessons; it is a powerful pedagogical tool for cross-curricular integration.
-Research demonstrates that embedding computational thinking practices across subjects, from science to art, significantly enhances pupils' critical thinking and creativity (Csizmadia et al., 2015).
+Research demonstrates that embedding computational thinking practices across subjects, from science to art, significantly enhances learners' critical thinking and creativity (Csizmadia et al., 2015).
 Teachers should actively seek opportunities to highlight these skills, such as using decomposition in history projects or pattern recognition in music.

 Four-step computational thinking process: decomposition, pattern recognition, abstraction, algorithm design